GummyDonut/3d-origami-diagram-tool/README.md

   * ~~This also means I need to rewrite the layers to use a unique ID, instead of the name, names are now superficial~~
   * ~~Rewrite up and down _index is incorrect value~~ Ended up manually updating _index value
 * ~~Small Bug where click outside grid throws error in POPOVERCursor.js - essentially better sanity checks~~
+* Small bug popover no longer matches size of grid when zoomed in.
+Need to update it by the zoom factor
+* Small bug with drawing lines, need to account for zoom factor

 ### Maybe read into for later
 * Information about layers, possibly useful for manipulating text, or just simply adding layers